 View the Loading... for curriculum and coursework requirements for the ODL bachelor's degree.

-You can apply for admission to the program any time after you have reached 90 credits within the bachelor's program or upon associate dean approval.
-A 3.0 cumulative GPA is required for admission.
+You may apply once you reach 90 credits in your bachelor’s program or upon Associate Dean approval.
+A 3.0 cumulative GPA is required to apply.

 If you're not ready to commit to a bachelor's program, you can start in one of our two 100% online, 9-credit organizational development & leadership certificates.
 Every course you take is eligible to seamlessly roll into the bachelor's program, affording you significant savings as certificates are offered at a discounted tuition rate per credit.

 Note: Transfer credits may impact the ability to pursue the certificate options towards degree completion.